vulpes-vulpes/batr/README.md

 update an existing RDATA file from files with with changed GUANO.

-**WHY?** Once you have processed a set of acoustic data all the cool and valuable information that you want for furher analyses is in the GUANO metadata (e.g. what species, where, and when).
-Having that data spread accross all the WAV files is unhelpful because: 1) they are relatively huge and you have to lug all that sound data around even when you’re not using it; and 2) having that data spread across thousands of small files makes it really slow to read.
+**WHY?** Once you have processed a set of acoustic data all the cool and valuable information that you want for furthrer analyses is in the GUANO metadata (e.g. what species, where, and when).
+Having that data spread across all the WAV files is unhelpful because: 1) they are relatively huge and you have to lug all that sound data around even when you’re not using it; and 2) having that data spread across thousands of small files makes it really slow to read.
 The batr import_GUANO functions does that